johntron/es2015-bootstrap/README.md

 # ES2015 base project

 This project uses Babel to transpile both back-end and front-end JavaScript on-the-fly, and SystemJS to load transpiled modules in the browser.
-See [demo](https://frill-bard.hyperdev.space/).
+See [HyperDev](https://hyperdev.com/#!/project/frill-bard) or [demo](https://frill-bard.hyperdev.space/).

 ## Usage